“Let’s Talk About It” Book Group at KFL

 Then join us for "Nifty Knitters”, our new knitting and handicrafts group!
 This is a great opportunity to expand your skills and learn from others, about knitting, crocheting, sewing, embroidering, or other handicrafts while enjoying the company of others.
 Bring a project you are working on, or come learn from the very beginning (please bring your own supplies).
 Knitting help will be available.

-Beginning November 5th, Nifty Knitters will meet every Tuesday mornings at 11 AM in our Reference Room.
+The group will meet every Tuesday morning at 11 AM in our Reference Room.
 No registration is needed, just drop by for as long as you like.
 FMI - call the library at 985-2173 or e-mail us.

 KFL's Book Discussion Group

-The long-standing Adult Book Discussion Group meets on the fourth Thursday of the month at 11:15 AM to discuss a variety of recent and classic fiction, as well as some non-fiction.
+The long-standing Adult Book Discussion Group meets on the fourth Tuesday of the month at 1 PM in the Reference Room to discuss a variety of recent and classic fiction.
 Everyone is welcome to attend; no RSVP is needed.
 Even if you haven't read the book--there's still a lot to talk about!
-For a full listing of books for the year, please click here.Copies of the books and often the audio books too, are available to borrow at the Library.
+For a full listing and description of books for the year, please clickhere.Copies of the books and the audio books too, are available to borrow at the Library.
 For more information, please contact the Library at 985-2173 or email us.

 Non-Fiction Book Group